chinapedia/wikipedia.abstract.en/Page/Amr_Diab.md

 AMR DIAB (; born October 11, 1961) is an Egyptian vocalist and writer.[1]
 He has established himself as an acclaimed recording artist and author in most Mediterranean countries.[2]
 According to a research by Michael Frishkopf, he has created his style termed as "Mediterranean Music", a blend of Western and Egyptian rhythms.[3]
 By 1992, he became the first Egyptian and Middle Eastern artist to start making high-tech music videos.[4]
-Amr Diab with his 7 World Music Awards

 Early life and personal life